Rohitkk432/Music-App-React/README.md

 # Music Pro X - DevSoc Project.

 ## About
-MusicProX is a app where you can create, search songs .
+MusicProX is a app where you can search songs .
 Add songs them to queue ,playlist and liked.
 And play then with the MusicProX player.

 ## Table of Contents